 In the third article about caching libraries benchmarking it is finally time for a benchmark scenario which stresses the caches in different aspects.
-Besides that, we take a look whether the different approach to eviction in cache2k has any negative effects and whether the implementation is robust and has production quality (spoiler: yes, it is!).
+Also, we will analyze if the different approaches to eviction in cache2k have any negative effects and if their implementation is robust and is of production quality (spoiler: yes, it is!).

 Personal blog of Jens Wilke (cruftex.net)

 Analyzing or monitoring the memory consumption of a Java application is no easy task, but benchmarks require consistent results.
 Ironically, when I google for “benchmark java memory consumption” a Stackoverflow question of myself from 2015 comes up first place.
 Well, two years later after trying a lot of things that did not work, it is time for a summary.

 - Try and discuss all the different ways to get memory consumption metrics

 - How to integrate memory consumption metrics in JMH

 - Compare the memory consumption of in process caching libraries